 Article 2: Name

 The name of this organization shall be (check one)

-Rotary club
+☐ Rotary club

-□ Rotary e-club
+☐ Rotary e-club

 (complete name, including community, state/province/prefecture, country/geographical area)

 The club name should be easily identifiable on a map, so that someone unfamiliar with the area can determine the club's general location.

 Article 3: Locality of the Club

-The locality of this club is
+The locality of this club is and surrounding area. (community name)

-(community name)

-and surrounding area.

 A locality is a geographic description of the area it serves.
 For e-clubs, the locality is considered by the RI Board to be worldwide.
 Please see pages 36 and 37 for examples of appropriate club names and localities.

 Article 10, Section 4: Officer Names

 President

 Secretary

 President-elect

 Treasurer

 Vice president(s)

 Sergeant-at-arms

 Article 14: Rotary Magazines (check one)

-□ Everyone subscribes to The Rotarian.
+☐ Everyone subscribes to The Rotarian .

-□ Some or all of our members subscribe to the following Rotary regional magazine certified by RI:
+☐ Some or all of our members subscribe to the following Rotary regional magazine certified by RI:

-, and everyone subscribes to either it or The Rotarian.
 (Please ensure that all charter members indicate their magazine choice on the charter member list.)

-□ Club is in a country excused by the RI Board from subscribing to a magazine.
+☐ Club is in a country excused by the RI Board from subscribing to a magazine.

-ORGANIZING NEW CLUBS